 A: The PRO System cable is designed to to allow Atari PERIPHERALS such as the 1050 disk drive to be attached directly to the PC.
-Using a special software package I have developed, called the Pro System, you can use this system to create .PRO images of even the most complex copy protected diskettes using only a stock 1050 disk drive.
+Using a special software package I have developed, called the Pro System, you can use this system to create .PRO images of even the most complex originals using only a stock 1050 disk drive.
 Or just ATR images at high speed if you choose.

 A: The PRO Cable does NOT perform the functions of the APE cable.
 Once the .PRO images have been created, you can use your REGISTERED Ape software to load the images and emulate the peripheral behavior using the APE Cable.